 1. Do what you can to help.
 Assistance can be divided into four areas.
 Sometimes, we can only help in one or two areas, other times, in all four:

 b.
 Financial.
-A crisis can quickly throw a family or individual into debt, with people needing to take time off from work and incurring additional expenses.
+A crisis or tragedy can be a severe financial drain on people.
 Offering an interest free loan, a cash gift or directing them to organizations that help people in their circumstance, can be a real lifeline.
 (Support those organizations and depending on the particular circumstance, do what can be done to help prevent future occurrences.)

 While giving guidance can sometimes be helpful, do not offer unsolicited advice.
 First determine if they are interested; people can easily become overwhelmed by an onslaught of well-intentioned suggestions.

-Those in crisis are more likely to accept your offer of assistance if you are specific.
-Say, “Can I do X for you?” instead of, “If you need me for anything, you have my number.”
-Talk with them to identify the areas that would be most helpful for them, and respect their decision if they are not currently interested in your assistance.
+Those in crisis are more likely to accept your offer of assistance if you are specific, e.g., “Can I do X for you?” instead of, “Let me know if you need anything.”
+Talk with them to identify the areas that would be most helpful to them, and respect their decision if they are not currently interested in your assistance.
 You can ask them again at a later date, if you think they may be open to it then.

 d.
 Emotional.
 Just offering a shoulder to lean on or a listening ear goes a long way.
-We often overlook the importance of this type of help, but to people going through pain, the emotional support of family and friends is essential.
+We often overlook the importance of this type of help, but to people in pain, the emotional support of family and friends is essential.